 Supporting the modal shift from cars to rail

-Reducing car dependency and congestion
+Reducing car dependency and congestion, improving air quality

-Supported by the Mayor of London, all West London boroughs, and the local business community, West London is united behind the WLO.
+Supported by the Mayor of London, all West London boroughs, and the local business community – West London is united behind the WLO.
 Together, we’re building a rail link that will transform travel and unlock opportunity in the subregion.